 Claiborne Robins established the Robins Foundation in 1957 and significantly funded it at his death in 1995.
 Mr. Robins and his wife, Lora M. Robins, are best remembered for their transforming gifts to the University of Richmond and their lifelong dedication to making Richmond a better place.
 The couple’s philanthropy reflected a love for the community and family.
 Mrs. Robins encouraged this tradition of generosity—through her personal philanthropy and Robins Foundation board service—until her death in 2010.
 Today’s board, which includes children and grandchildren of the Foundation’s founders, follows their inspiring legacy of philanthropy and grant-making.

-Below, vice-chair Frank Robinson shares a touching story about Mrs. Robins’ generous, fun, and attentive nature.
+Below, board member Frank Robinson shares a touching story about Mrs. Robins’ generous, fun, and attentive nature.

 Grooming the next generation of philanthropists